martinjunior/emo/README.md

 ## Documentation Syntax

-Emo searches for name/value combinations within your source files.
+Emo searches for name/value combinations within your source files, which are then used within the `component.html` Swig template.
 Note that the all values are parsed as markdown.
 Name/value combinations are expected to take the following format.

 ```scss